CSM Cetatea Suceava: Rapid CFR and the nostalgia of Foresta (2010–2024)

-After the dissolution of Cetatea Suceava in 2010, the local football went back to the 1950s situation, when CFR Ițcani was the most representative club of the area.
-CFR Ițcani (now under the name of Rapid CFR Suceava) managed to promote in the second division, at the end of the 2011–12 season.
-In the summer of 2016, the club changed its name from Rapid CFR Suceava to Foresta Suceava, a name that binds the most important results of the football from Suceava, obtain by Foresta Fălticeni, but with no direct connection between the two clubs.
-The new Foresta played at the level of Liga II and Liga III until 2024, when it was dissolved due to financial and political problems.
+After the dissolution of Cetatea Suceava in 2010, local football gradually reorganised around Rapid CFR Suceava, which became the main club representing the city in national competitions and achieved promotion to the second division at the end of the 2011–12 season.
+In the summer of 2016, the club changed its name from Rapid CFR Suceava to Foresta Suceava, a name associated with some of the most important achievements in Suceava football, obtained by Foresta Fălticeni, although there was no direct connection between the two clubs.
+The new Foresta competed in Liga II and Liga III until 2024, when it was dissolved due to financial and political problems.

 No more Foresta, Cetatea is back (2024–present)

-After the dissolution of the second Foresta Suceava (former Rapid CFR Suceava), a group of former players, together with the local authorities and some local business people, re-established Cetatea Suceava, but now with the support of the local authorities, the new Cetatea was introduced into the activity of CSM (Municipal Sports Club), a multi-sports club that also owned the former football team of CSM Suceava, thus merging the two historical teams into the CSM Cetatea Suceava football club.
-The team uses the traditional white and blue colors and plays its home matches at the historical stadium of the city, Areni Stadium.
+After the dissolution of the second Foresta Suceava, a group of former players, together with the local authorities and several local business figures, re-established Cetatea Suceava.
+With the support of the local authorities, the new Cetatea was integrated into the activities of CSM (Municipal Sports Club), a multi-sports club that had also owned the former CSM Suceava football team, effectively bringing the two historical teams together under the name CSM Cetatea Suceava.
+The team uses the traditional white and blue colours and plays its home matches at the city's historic Areni Stadium.

 Cetatea won promotion to Liga III at the first attempt under Ionuț Plămadă, winning the 2024–25 season of Liga IV – Suceava County and the promotion play-off against AS Bârsănești, the Bacău County winner (6–0 at home and 2–1 away).
 The squad comprised, among others, Cuciureanu, Grosu, Sumanariu, Vițu, David, Nițu, Cerlincă, Chelari, M. Ilie, Ciobanu, Filip, Codău, Buceac, Rotundu, Netbai and Smoco.

-After the promotion, Dorin Goian was named as the new head coach.
+After promotion, Dorin Goian was appointed head coach for the 2025–26 campaign, and the squad was significantly strengthened ahead of the new season through several notable signings, including Tucaliuc, Gorovei, Balgiu, Perju, and Zaharia.
+Goian resigned after a heavy 0–3 defeat at Bacău in the fifteenth round and was replaced by Petre Grigoraș, who further reinforced the team during the winter break with the arrivals of Ciobanu, Dănăilă, Frunză, Vlad, G. Răducan, and Ferhaoui.
+Under Grigoraș, Cetatea finished second in Series I of the regular season, behind local rivals Șoimii Gura Humorului, before overtaking them during a closely contested play-off round, winning the series and securing promotion to Liga II.
+The squad also included Bai, Chelari, Petraru, Sumanariu, M. Ilie, Drăghiceanu, Cerlincă, and Codreanu.